Free Next Day Delivery on orders £399 and over Free Next Day Delivery on orders £399 and over

 A washer dryer's spin speed refers to the maximum number of spins per minute or revolutions per minute (RPM) that the appliance can achieve.
 Those with a faster top spin speed will tend to dry your clothes faster.

 The majority of washer dryers come with a variety of speed options to choose from.
 The different options help protect delicate items and wring out your laundry efficiently.
+Click on the buttons below to find a washer dryer with the ideal top spin speed for you:

+Washer dryer energy ratings range from A to G, with A being the most energy-efficient.
 Choosing an appliance with a good energy rating will save you money on your energy bills (and will also be better for the planet!)
 Washer dryers with energy ratings of C and above are considered to be relatively energy-efficient models.

 When shopping around for your new appliance, take into consideration the features that each appliance comes with and compare it with your needs.
 Below, we've highlighted the main features that you might want to think about.